Our registration system

 If the product is already registered in Australia, it doesn’t need to be registered in New Zealand.
 You can search the E3 database to see if a product is already registered.

-Unless the product meets the requirements of the Trans-Tasman Mutual Recognition Agreement (TTMRA), it must meet New Zealand Minimum Energy Performance Standards (MEPS) requirements, even if it is registered in Australia.
+Unless the product meets the requirements of the Trans-Tasman Mutual Recognition Agreement (TTMRA), it must meet the New Zealand MEPS and MEPL requirements, even if it is registered in Australia.

 How to register your products in New Zealand